Writing for The AP

 2. Albro T. Gaul, “Historic Philately Is Not Postal History,” The American Philatelist 104 (September 1990): 818–19.

-Publication of an article in the AP is under the standard terms of First North American Serial Rights.
+Acceptance of an article for publication in The American Philatelist is under the standard terms of both First North American Serial Rights and First Electronic Rights.
 The contents of each issue of The American Philatelist are copyrighted in its own name each month.
 Authors retain the right to use all or part of their articles in future works of their own.
-Occasionally we receive a request from a specialized newsletter to reprint articles from The American Philatelist.
+Occasionally, we receive a request from a specialized newsletter to reprint articles from The American Philatelist.
 If the author gives permission, we typically will approve these requests.
 We ask only that printed acknowledgment be made to the article’s prior publication in The American Philatelist and that, when it appears, a copy is sent for our files.

 Stay in Touch